Italy probes why women’s names mark aborted fetuses’ graves

 Former Health Minister Livia Turco has led the charge, visiting the cemetery herself.

 “To me, a cross is a symbol of love,” Turco said.
-“That a cross could be used as a violent gesture toward a woman who experienced a laceration and profound suffering is a blaspheme that humiliates women and deforms the sense of the cross.”
+“That a cross could be used as a violent gesture toward a woman who experienced a laceration and profound suffering is a blasphemy that humiliates women and deforms the sense of the cross.”

 It is unclear who is to blame, and there are indications the scandal may have more bureaucratic than ideological roots.